 - Also, possibly their greatest emperor was named Justinian, and the commander of the Genoese allies at The Fall of Constantinople was named Gustiniani, the Italian version of Justinian.

-- The Chessmaster: This reputation is a bit exagerrated, at least if one is comparing it to other states.
+- The Chessmaster: This reputation is a bit exaggerated, at least if one is comparing it to other states.
 Still there is a reason we speak of "byzantine" scheming.

 - Some of it is Western bias against the Byzantines, partly engendered by cultural and religious differences, but some of it is rather justified.
 After all, they were for much of their history an empire that had to deal with Catholic countries that disputed their right to exist to the west and north and various militantly expansionist Islamic empires to the east and south simultaneously, so their foreign policy had to be devious.
 As it was, they became very, very good at it.

 - City of Spies: It wasn't called "Byzantine" for nothing, although that term only has such connotations because it was invented by historians (never used by the Byzantines themselves) to distinguish between what were, practically speaking, phases of the Roman Empire.
 All of which seems somewhat recursive.